Introduction to Metropolitan Area Network

 - This network range can provide accessibility to an area that can be qualified as a middle sized town.
 It is famous for its ability to provide high speed transmission through the internet, by sharing the resources transversely through the network.
 The resource sharing can be internally done, and also by connecting the MAN to some other neighbour network.

 - Another way to create it is by linking and lining up several Local Area Networks (LANs) in a specific geographical area.

 - This network can also be made Wireless and it is termed as Wireless Metropolitan Area Networks (WMAN).
 Similar to a normal MAN based network, WMAN can be implemented with wireless connectivity for the said network.
-It is achieved by using the wireless transmission media like broadband or radio waves.
+It is achieved by using wireless transmission media like broadband or radio waves.

-Advantages of Metropolitan Area Network
+Advantages of MAN